 It takes quite a bit to make your home function and there are several decisions to be made.
 Finch Air Conditioning & Heating is here to help make one of those decisions a simpler one: furnace versus heat pump.

 First thing first: where do you live?

 Wherever you live, you can always choose a furnace because a furnace will heat your home whatever the weather conditions outside; however, a heat hump pulls heat from the air outside your home, and brings it within your home.
-This is why when temperatures start dropping below 50 degrees Fahrenheit, it becomes harder for a heat pump to supply enough heat to your home to keep you warm and cozy.
+This is why when temperatures start dropping under 50 degrees Fahrenheit, it becomes harder for a heat pump to provide enough heat to your home to keep you warm and cozy.

-A furnace could sometimes be less expensive to install but tends to cost more to use due to the cost of fuel while heat pumps can be a bigger investment price but cost less over time.
+A furnace could sometimes be less costly to install but tends to cost more to use due to the cost of fuel while heat pumps can be a bigger investment price but cost less over time.

 Still figuring out which heating system is right for you?
 No sweat!
 Call Finch Air Conditioning & Heating at 281-407-9478 and we’ll come out to review your options and provide you a free in-home estimate.
 We can’t wait to hear from you!